-Figure 4 shows the ROIC for the Consumer Cyclicals sector was hit hard by the COVID-19 pandemic and has fallen to its lowest level since mid-2011.
-The significant decline in 2020 follows the large drop in core earnings highlighted in Only One S&P 500 Sector's Core Earnings Improved This Year.
+Figure 4 shows the ROIC for the Consumer Cyclicals sector was hit hard by the COVID-19 pandemic and has fallen to its lowest level since 2010.
+The significant decline in 2020 mirrors the large drop in Core Earnings highlighted in "All Cap Analysis: Net Income Understates Core Earnings in 2020."
 This decline is the result of deteriorating operational and capital efficiency.
-NOPAT margin fell from 8.0% to 6.6% since the end of 2019 and invested capital turns declined from 1.15 to 1.08 over the same time.
+NOPAT margin fell from 7.5% in 2019 to 6.0% TTM, and invested capital turns declined from 1.2 to 1.1 over the same time.

-Figure 4: Consumer Cyclicals ROIC vs. WACC: December 2004 - 8/11/20
+Figure 4: Consumer Cyclicals ROIC vs. WACC: 1998 - 11/17/20